woohoolabs/yin/README.md

 As the `AbstractSuccessfulDocument` is only useful for special use-cases (e.g. when a document can contain resources of multiple types), we will not cover it here.

-`AbstractSingleResourceDocument` or `AbstractCollectionDocument` both need a [resource transformer](#resource-transformers) to work, which is a concept introduced in the following sections.
+`AbstractSingleResourceDocument` and `AbstractCollectionDocument` both need a [resource transformer](#resource-transformers) to work, which is a concept introduced in the following sections.
 For now, it is enough to know that one must be passed for the documents during instantiation.
 This means that a minimal constructor of your documents must look like this: